Employee Leaving on Saturday: Do They Get Sunday Off Too? Seeking Advice from Seniors

 Ankita1001

-So if the person's last working day was a Saturday (or for that matter a day before any holiday) the person's F&F would be calculated till that last working day (Saturday or any such day before any holiday) and accordingly the dues are paid.
+In the full and final settlement, usually, the candidate receives their due for the notice period they served until the last working day.
+Therefore, if the person's last working day was a Saturday (or the day before any holiday), the person's F&F would be calculated until that last working day (Saturday or any such day before any holiday), and the dues are paid accordingly.
+I hope this clarifies your doubts.
+Wishing you luck.

 Pragnaa HR Compliance Services